 The Plugin Territory

-If we need to add a function unique to the Theme it’s better to use the functions.php file.
-For example to add the menu support, post thumbnails, sidebars, customization of the look and feel of our Theme.
+If we need to add a function unique to the Theme, it’s better to use the functions.php file.
+For example to add the menu support, post thumbnails, sidebars, customisation of the look and feel of our Theme.

 If we need to add a new function to the WordPress application or to extend an existing one, then we should use a Plugin.
 For example to add Custom Post Types or Shortcodes.
 All those functions that we want to use even if we change the Theme.